TisoneK/api-scanner/README.md

 api-scanner google.com facebook.com
 ```

+#### Important Note About Browser Caching

+To avoid duplicate API calls from browser cache, follow this workflow:
+1. First, close all browser windows completely
+2. Start the API scanner with your desired parameters
+3. Only then open your browser and navigate to the target site

+This prevents the browser from sending cached API responses when the proxy starts, which can result in duplicate entries in your capture file.

 - Or pass a single file path with one domain per line (lines starting with `#` are ignored):
 ```bash
 api-scanner allowed_list.txt